NoImpactNoIdea/NoImpactNoIdea/README.md

 ## ★ Elevator Bio

-I'm a Software Engineer & 3X Certified HubSpot Admin (CRM) Expert with a focus on SaaS and a Fractional CTO with a passion for turning ideas into real, working products.
-Over the past decade, I’ve worked across Native Mobile Development, Web Development and AR/MR/VR projects.
+I'm a Software Engineer & 3X Certified HubSpot Admin (CRM) Expert with a focus on SaaS/Analytics and a Fractional CTO with a passion for turning ideas into real, working products.
+Over the past decade, I’ve worked across Mobile Development, Web Development, AR/MR/VR and SaaS builds from the startup to the Inc. 500 level.
 I'm founder first and have led some brilliant engineers.
-I’m a big believer in adapting agile methodologies to fit what actually works for the project/client.
+I’m a big believer in adapting agile methodologies to fit what works for the project/client.
 I focus on integrating quality software and streamlining Revenue Operations.

 <!-- libraries -->
 <p align="center">